Prezii/Project/README.md

 # Proyect
-Geoscience student
+Los Andes University - Geoscience student
-##
+#
-About degree proyect with Jupyter and Deep learning (CNN)
+About my degree proyect with python and Deep learning (CNN) about timeseries in Costa Rica rift
+#